flipt-io/ffs/README.md

 ### Parsing

-The parsing step look for instances of the following method calls:
+The parsing step look for instances of Flipt evaluation and flag retrieval methods:

 - `GetFlag`
-- `Evaluate`
+- `Evaluate` (v1)
+- `Boolean` (v2)
+- `Variant` (v2)

 It accomplishes this by:

-1. Using the [Rust tree-sitter bindings](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_rust) and [Go tree-sitter grammar](https://github.com/tree-sitter/tree-sitter-go) to build a syntax tree of a set of Go files.
+1. Using the [Rust tree-sitter bindings](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_rust) and Language specific tree-sitter grammar [ex: Go](https://github.com/tree-sitter/tree-sitter-go) to build a syntax tree.
-2. We then use a TreeSitter query to look for the nodes that we care about, that match the signature of our known `Evaluate/GetFlag` methods and extract the value of the `FlagKey` and optionally `NamespaceKey` fields.
+2. Then use a TreeSitter query to look for the nodes that we care about, that match the signature of our known `Evaluate/GetFlag/Boolean/Variant` methods and extract the value of the `FlagKey` and optionally `NamespaceKey` fields.

-The query rules are written as an S-Expression: [go.scm](./rules/go.scm)
+The query rules are written as an S-Expression: ie: [go.scm](./rules/go.scm)

-3. It checks the values of the captured values, which should contain the matching `Key` or `FlagKey`, and `NamespaceKey` values.
-4. Finally, it captures the filename and location of the code.

 ### Reporting

 The tool takes output of the parser step and reports the results to the CLI

 ```json
 [